MicrosoftDocs/powerapps-docs/powerapps-docs/user/quick-find.md

 Multiple-table quick find searches up to 10 tables and returns the search results grouped by table.

 1. To start a categorized search, from the top nav bar, select **Search**.

      > [!div class="mx-imgBorder"]
      > ![Global Search Button](media/global-search-button.png "Global search")

 2. Type your search words in the search box, and then select **Search**.
-Categorized search returns results grouped by table types, such as accounts or contacts.
+The search returns results grouped by table.

      > [!div class="mx-imgBorder"]
      > ![Categorized Search Results](media/categorized-search-results.png "Categorized search results page")

-## Filter categorized search results

--   To filter results by a row type, choose a row type from the **Filter with** list.
+ 3. Filter results by a row type, choose a row type from the **Filter with** list.
+To search all row types, choose **None** from the **Filter with** list.

     > [!div class="mx-imgBorder"]
     > ![Filtering Categorized Search Results](media/filter-categorized-search-results.png "Filtering categorized search results")

--   To search all row types, choose **None** from the **Filter with** list.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]